packetgeek/icmptunnel-docker-demo/README.md

 - Unless otherwise noted, all commands in the below are executed as root.
 - It is assumed that you understand the basic use of Docker (the build, run, and exec functions).
 - This demo is intended for use by Tidewater Community College's Cyber Club (TC4), for use in creating additional CTF challenges,
 - This demo is intended to be built on your desktop machine, which is running Docker and OpenVSwitch.
 This is because the build script installs a  Wireshark container which you will access via http://127.0.0.1:3001.
-For Ubuntu users, Dpcler and OpenVSwitch can be installed via:
+For Ubuntu users, Docker and OpenVSwitch can be installed via:
 ```c
 apt-get install -y docker.io openvswitch-switch
 ```